$41.98 - $68.83 Hourly

 We are most interested in applicants who meet the following qualifications:

-• Valid Washington State license or compact RN license to practice as a Registered Nurse in the State of Washington
+• Valid Washington State license or compact RN license to practice as a Registered Nurse in the State of Washington.

 The Department of Social and Health Services’ (DSHS) vision that people find human services to shape their own lives requires that we come together with a sense of belonging, common purpose, shared values, and meaningful work.
 It is crucial to our agency’s vision that you bring an equity, anti-racism, and social justice commitment to your work with DSHS.
 We strive to create greater access and affirming representation of the communities we serve, including Black, Indigenous, and People of Color, people with physical, behavioral health, and intellectual disabilities, elders, LGBTQIA+ individuals, immigrants and refugees, and families building financial security.